DalgoT4D/dalgot4d.github.io/Auth.md

 ```
 The Ninja system allows us to group our handlers into collections based on the url prefix; these are defined in `urls.py`.

 Any http requests to the Dalgo backend come through an auth middleware defined in the `@ninjaapi` decorator.
-Notice the `auth` parameter
+Notice the `auth` parameter:

 ```
 @ninjaapi.get("/endpoint", auth=auth.CustomAuthMiddleware())